SamSam1222/DriveWave/README.md

 ```

 ### 5. Admin Interface
 The admin interface uses the Jazzmin theme for an enhanced user experience.
-You can manage the TransVoyage's services and bookings by logging in to the admin panel at:
+You can manage the DriveWave's services and bookings by logging in to the admin panel at:
 ``` bash
 http://127.0.0.1:8000/admin/
 ```